dead23angel/django-cked/README.rst

     class MyForm(forms.Form):
         text = forms.CharField(widget=CKEditorWidget)

-**NOTE**: If you are using custom forms, dont’r forget to include form media to your template:
+**NOTE**: If you are using custom forms, dont'r forget to include form media to your template:

 ::